ManishaDubey1985/MemoryGameProject2/README.md

       -	I've used GitHub as a remote repository to push and store the committed changes to my project from Git.
 I've also used GitHub pages to deploy my website in a live environment.

 ### Testing
--	Tested all the pages on different devices and working fine.
+-	Tested all the pages on different devices and functions and display working fine.
+## HTML Pages Validation
+-   HTML pages validated ussing  - https://validator.w3.org/#validate_by_input
+      - On quiz page found "stray end tag <head> error" and fixed it by enclosing it before the start of body tag.
+      - The two w3 validator errors unsolved are (common error on all the HTML pages):
+           - The aria-labelledby attribute must point to an element in the same document.
+           - attribute 0 is not serializable as xml 1.0.
+      - On index page error found "Duplicate ID subcontainer"
 ## Deployment

 The hosting platform that I've used for my project is GitHub Pages.
 To deploy my website to GitHub pages, I used the following steps: